worldbank/OpenNightLights/README.md

 # OpenNightLights
-Collection of tools and training materials for exploring the open Nighttime Lights repository
+Collection of open tools and training materials for using Nighttime Lights in high resolution measures of sustainable development